 The West Sixth Brewing is a testament to the greatness of Kentucky’s world-famous breweries.

 This place has a rugged hipster vibe to it.
 The drinks are fantastic and are served in typical Kentucky style.

-The place is exquisitely designed with some of the exotic design styles fused into creative beauty.
+The place is exquisitely designed, with some exotic design styles fused into creative beauty.

 The homemade beer on offer is delicious and trendy.

-We are back to horses with the Red Mile Harness Track – there just seems to be so many equine places in Kentucky!
+We are back to horses with the Red Mile Harness Track – there seem to be so many equine places in Kentucky!